 The map in Appendix C shows the floodplains within Pima County and how they relate to CRS NFIP discounts.
-Within unincorporated Pima County, there are 210,827 acres of FEMA Special

-Flood Hazard Area (SFHA), where the CRS Class 5 community flood insurance premium discount of 25% is available.
-"Moderate risk" areas include 21,558 acres of Shaded Zone X which receive a 10% discount.
-The lowest available premiums apply in the remaining 5,624,023 acres of "low risk" areas which have not been mapped by FEMA as being in a regulatory floodplain.
+Within unincorporated Pima County, there are 214,707 acres of FEMA Special Flood Hazard Area (SFHA), where the CRS Class 5 community flood insurance premium discount of 25% is available.
+"Moderate risk" areas include 25,932 acres of Shaded Zone X which receive a 10% discount.
+The lowest available premiums apply in the remaining 5,624,879 acres of "low risk" areas which have not been mapped by FEMA as being in a regulatory floodplain.

 Due to the size and flood characteristics of Pima County, many flood prone areas have not been mapped by FEMA.
 The District has undertaken a widespread and ongoing effort to identify additional areas exposed to flood risk.
-These locally mapped flood prone areas are called Special Studies Floodplains and total 52,741 acres.
+These locally mapped flood prone areas are called Special Studies Floodplains and total 59,883 acres.
 Local floodplains are shown in blue on the map in Appendix C. Table 2 below and the map in Appendix C exclude approximate sheet flood mapping developed by the District.
 This tool is used to steer people to the District when Floodplain Use Permits might be necessary.
 Flood insurance in locally mapped floodplains is not required but is highly recommended.
 The District applies federal, state and local floodplain regulations within local floodplains.
 Mailings (OP47) are sent to properties impacted by FEMA SFHA or local Special Studies Floodplains.

-The most recent insurance data available from the District's Insurance Services Organization (ISO) representative is dated April 30, 2015.
+The most recent insurance data available from the District's Insurance Services Organization (ISO) representative is dated February 21, 2017.
 This was in conformance with the FIA requirement that data be less than one year old at the time of the Committee meetings.
 The FIA will be updated with the latest insurance data as it becomes available.
 This data includes two spreadsheets - Active Policies and Historical Claims - which form the basis of the following analysis.

-According to this information, there are a total of 2,441 policies currently in force, including \$459,024,500 in building coverage and \$97,006,500 in contents coverage.
+According to this information, there are a total of 2,308 policies currently in force, including \$443,926,300 in building coverage and \$93,936,600 in contents coverage.
+This is slightly over a three percent drop and may be tied to annexation.
 The distribution of paid claims over time is shown In Figure 1.
 It is interesting to note that although flood events are becoming more frequent, those individual events result in fewer claims and those claims are less expensive.
 It is suspected that capital improvements, expanded maintenance and permitting activities through the District are reducing the total number of paid claims associated with each flood event even while flood frequency may be increasing.
 This cause and effect is not well understood by the public and the role of CIP and maintenance is a worthwhile outreach effort to increase community support of flood control efforts.
 Current outreach efforts regarding this correlation are limited to our annual report, project groundbreaking ceremonies, news releases, website features and our advisory committee.
 More could be done to reach the general public.
 While none of these are listed in our current PPI spreadsheet, they will be documented on future versions.

-Figure 1 - Distribution of Flood Insurance Claims Paid by Year
+Figure 1 - Distribution of Flood Insurance Claims by Year